danieleperuzzi/enhanced-functions/README.md

 ## Launch tests

-To launch the builtin test suite for enhanced-function library just run gradle test task:
+To launch the builtin test suite for enhanced-functions library just run gradle test task:

 on Linux
 ```